nitish7562/Meal-Reciepe-Search-API/README.md

 # Meal-Reciepe-Search-API
-we create meal recipe web application with the help of  HTML | CSS | vanilla js
+we develop meal receipe web application with the help of  HTML | CSS | vanilla js